Why more and more people are looking for modern small farmhouse plans?

 The entrance door leads to the staircase that is accessible from the garage as well.

 Don’t you love those garage barn doors and the whole farmhouse color scheme from the beginning of the 20th century?
-With 792 square feet of living space, this small plan features plenty of built-in storage and a 543 sq/ft double car garage.
+With 792 square feet of living space, this small and simple farmhouse plan features plenty of built-in storage and a 543 sq/ft double car garage.

 The gorgeous covered patio is perfect for late summertime barbeque dinners and simply enjoying outdoors.